 There are plenty of opportunities for après-ski fun.
 Take off the skis to dive into a pool, warm up around a mulled wine, transform into Inuit or dance until the end of the night … everything is possible!

 -Initiation to ice climbing, descent by air board when the slopes close, evening and night in an igloo or even going downhill in bobsleigh … La Plagne loves out-of-the-ordinary activities.
 To relax intensely, head to the wellness centres that offer massages and beauty treatments.
-Espace Paradisio even offers a new aquatic activity to improve your muscle tone and lose weight: Aquafusion.
+Espace Paradisio even provides a new aquatic exercise to improve your muscle tone and lose weight: Aquafusion.

-Even with all the different resorts set separately in several locations, the resorts of Les Arcs and La Plagne are both really child-friendly.
+Even with all the different resorts set separately in several locations, the resorts of Les Arcs and La Plagne are both truly child-friendly.

--In Les Arcs, children are pampered as soon as they arrive.
-The ski pass is free up to 6 years old, ski lessons are specific to children and adapted infrastructures (daycare centres and snow gardens) welcome them in each resort location.
+-In Les Arcs, children are pampered as soon as they arrive in the resort.
+The ski pass is free up to 6 years old, ski lessons are specific to children, and adapted infrastructures (daycare centres and snow gardens) welcome them in each resort location.
 There is even a babysitters agency to take over.
-For activities, head for the ice rink, the ice grotto or the luge slope high up (Rodéo Park) more than 3 km long!
+For activities, head for the ice rink, the ice cave or the luge slope high up (Rodéo Park) more than 3 km long!

--Each resort in La Plagne has the necessary infrastructure to welcome children and make them discover the joys of skiing at their own pace.
-As part of the ski area, 5 Coolski areas have been created and consist of safe learning areas for children, evolving circuits and resting areas.
+-Each ski resort in La Plagne (11 in total, all high altitude) has the necessary infrastructure to welcome children and make them discover the joys of skiing at their own pace.
+As part of the ski area, 5 Coolski spaces have been created and consist of safe learning areas for children, evolving circuits and resting areas.
 In addition to the toboggan run of Colorado Park (Plagne Centre), a new piste is born (the Arpette), opening only in the evening with a beautiful light markup.

 Conclusion of the comparison match between Les Arcs and La Plagne

 Ski resorts over several locations, different choices, a vast and varied ski area, exceptional snow, … Les Arcs and La Plagne meet the same characteristics.
-However, La Plagne is the largest French resort by its number of beds, it may seem less friendly than Les Arcs where each site has a strong soul and an undeniable warm atmosphere but all in all they are very similar.
+However, La Plagne is the largest French resort by its number of beds, and it may seem less friendly than Les Arcs where each site has a strong soul and a positive warm atmosphere but all in all they are very similar.